-Although it can’t be confirmed that there is any one thing that makes someone more likely to become an alcoholic, there are some risk factors for alcoholism.
+Although it can’t be confirmed that there is any one thing that makes someone more likely to become an alcoholic, there are some risk factors for alcoholism, these include:

-Social and cultural factors - being around people who drink a lot could increase your risk of alcoholism because chances are that you will pick up their behaviours.
-The media is also frequently blamed for glamourising drinking which makes many people think that it’s ok to drink too much.
+- Social and cultural factors - being around people who drink a lot could increase your risk of alcoholism because chances are that you will pick up their behaviours.
+The media is also frequently blamed for glamourising drinking which makes many people think that it’s ok to drink to excess.

 If you think that you or someone you know could have a problem with alcohol, please feel free to visit our Alcohol Addiction Treatment and Rehabilitation page for more information about the signs, symptoms and treatments that are available.
 You can also contact us today for help.